Harby, Leicestershire: Transport

 Harby is almost equidistant at 7 mi from the A46 between Leicester and Newark-on-Trent and the A52 trunk road between Nottingham and Grantham.
 It is just over 5 mi from the main A607 between Leicester and Grantham.
 London is 126 mi via the M1 motorway.

 The village is served by the No. 24 bus between Melton Mowbray and Bottesford or Bingham.

 Harby and Stathern railway station opened in 1879 and closed in 1962.

-The wharf of Grantham Canal was formerly used to ship grain from the village mill in Colston Lane, but is now closed.
+The wharf of Grantham Canal was formerly used to ship grain from the village windmill in Colston Lane, but is now closed.